sarim/TwitchAdBlock/README.md

 # How does it work?

 - The extension redirects player.twitch.tv/js/player.js to redirect.js
 - redirect.js downloads the player.js as text and modifies the code to remove the ad parameters in the stream request.
+- The modified code is then loaded via "new Function(playerJs)();"

 # How to install manually